wala/graph4code/README.md

  As an example, from the jars directory: `java -DoutputDir=<output dir to store JSON representation of graph> -cp codebreaker3.jar util.RunTurtleSingleAnalysis <python script to run on> null null` to run on a Python 3 file, with an output of the graph on JSON.
 So to run on an example script provided from the main directory, use `java -DoutputDir=/tmp/g4c/ -cp jars/codebreaker3.jar util.RunTurtleSingleAnalysis ./example_scripts/test1.py null null`.

  Note that we use git lfs to store the jars.
-Please use `git lfs pull` to pull the jars - their sizes should be above 50M.
-We currently use git lfs - and seem to be running out of quota limits.
-Will be transitioning to a different system shortly.
+Please use `git lfs pull` to pull the jars - their sizes should be above 50M - (Update: git lfs seems to be currenly running out of quota limits.
+Will be transitioning to a different system shortly.)

 ## Collecting documentation (docstrings) for your scripts
  1. For this, create a conda environment with `conda create --name g4c python=3.9`.